learnbyexample/Ruby_Scripting/chapters/String_methods.md

 ## <a name="search-and-replace"></a>Search and Replace

-Regular expression based processing will be covered separately in next chapter
+Regular expression based processing is be covered separately in [next chapter](./Regular_expressions.md)

 * check whether a string is sub-string of another